 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
-Education staff, however, are well placed to observe children day-today and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+Education staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

-Staff can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies and in house counselling services.
+Staff can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.